The monsters! Of doom!

 Why you might need this:

-Oh god, I started thinking about the why here, and came up with about twenty reasons right away, but I don’t want to list them out here because your monster will just say that I’m trying to convince you.
+Haha I started thinking about the why, and immediately came up with about twenty reasons but don’t want to list them out here because my monsters think your monsters will just say I’m trying to convince you.
 And I’m not.

-So I’m just going to give you the main reason.
-It’s kind of embarrassing but here it is.
+So I think I’m just going to give you the main reason.
+It’s a little embarrassing but here it is.

-Part of my mission (and I say that in complete awareness of how cheesy and stupid that sounds but there just isn’t a better way to put it) is to be your Negotiator.
+Part of my mission (and I say that in complete awareness of how cheesy that sounds but there just isn’t a better way to put it) is to be a really good Negotiator.

-It’s a kooky-ass gift, yes, but I can talk to people’s monsters.
+It’s a little weird, sure, but I can talk to people’s monsters.
 And they will talk to me.
 And I am immune to any of the crazy shit your monsters pull on you.

-This is how I can negotiate for you without you having to hire me.
+This ebook + coloring book is a way that I can be your personal monster negotiator without you having to hire me.

 Some of the monsters we’ll meet:*

-* And by “meet” I mean “learn smart, unconventional tactics for dealing with so they can’t run your life anymore”.
+* And by “meet” I mean learn smart, unconventional tactics for dealing with them so they can’t run your life anymore!